Empowering Change

 Effective Communication

-Listening and communicating regularly, proactively, clearly, inspirationally to engage hearts and minds for action
+Listening and communicating regularly, proactively, clearly, and inspirationally to engage hearts and minds for action.

 Ethics

-PSi requires participant attendance at, and active participation in, all PSi classroom sessions, field experiences, and events, including multi-day August and April Intensives and one or two full-day class sessions each month from September through June.
-In addition, participants will attend a 1- to 2-hour online Section Group meeting each month, to be scheduled.
-District Fellows will also have an additional 1- to 2-hour online meeting each month for district-specific conversations, to be scheduled.
+PSi requires participant attendance at, and active participation in, all PSi classroom sessions, field experiences, and events, including a multi-day August Intensive and extra days during February vacation week, and one or two full-day class sessions each month from September through June.
 See our current Syllabus and Schedule.

 Monthly Assignments in Preparation for Sessions and Projects